sensillence/sensillence.github.io/index.md

 This is implemented in the [AIROBEST](https://sensillence.github.io/AIROBEST) project funded by the [Academy of Finland](https://www.aka.fi).

-Links to other resources by the Sensillence community:
+People involved in the research and links to other resources by the Sensillence community:
 * TBC...